Ken Schmidt: Make Some Noise

 Play Video View Fees

-Harley-Davidson.
 The longtime motorcycle enthusiast’s formal association with Harley-Davidson began in 1985.
-As a specialist in corporate positioning and media relations, Schmidt was asked to work with the then-struggling Harley-Davidson to help restore the company’s image and create demand for its motorcycles.
-Within a few short years, Harley-Davidson became one of the most visible and frequently reported-on companies in the world, while sales of its motorcycles rocketed upward.
-Schmidt became director of Harley-Davidson’s corporate and financial communications and served as its primary spokesperson to the media and the financial communities.
-He appeared numerous times on network news programs and was frequently called upon by business media to share his insights on non-traditional communications, customer attraction, and brand-building.
+As a specialist in corporate positioning and financial relations, he was asked to work with the struggling company to help restore its image, improve its competitiveness, create demand for its motorcycles and attract investors.
+Within a few short years, as sales of its motorcycles rocketed upward, Harley-Davidson became one of the most respected, competitively dominant, profitable and frequently reported-on companies in the world.

-Make Some Noise: Open The Throttle & Dominate Your Marketplace.
-Ken Schmidt’s business keynote speech is a fascinating story of how businesses of any size and scope can—by focusing on understanding and harnessing the most basic drivers of human behavior—improve their competitiveness and avoid margin-killing commoditization in even the most difficult marketing environments.
+Make Some Noise: Open the Throttle & Dominate Your Marketplace.
+Ken Schmidt’s bread-and-butter keynote is a fascinating story of how businesses of any size and scope can—by focusing on understanding and harnessing the most basic drivers of human behavior—improve their competitiveness and avoid margin-killing commoditization in even the most difficult marketing environments.
 The road to building a fanatically vocal customer base, creating a passionately loyal corporate culture, and developing leaders who inspire and motivate starts here.
-Schmidt challenges audiences to consider what they are willing to do today that is different than what they did yesterday, for the people who can put them out of business tomorrow.

-Thrive Among Thorns: Untapped Growth Opportunities For Financial Services.
-A startling presentation designed specifically for banks, investment firms, credit unions, and insurance companies that is now Schmidt’s second-most requested topic.
-With little differentiation among competitors and media-fueled erosion of trust in financial services providers, it’s no wonder potential clients opt to work with “whoever’s closest to my house,” instead of “whoever can best serve my needs.”
+Thrive Among Thorns: Untapped Growth Opportunities for Financial Services.
+Ken Schmidt’s most requested topic from financial industry clients.
+With little differentiation among competitors, it’s no wonder potential clients opt to work with “whoever’s closest to my house,” instead of “whoever can best serve my needs.”
 Or stay away altogether.
-Where others see futility, Schmidt sees unprecedented opportunities for growth.
-He’ll show you how to change the culture of your financial services business to stand out, create demand in your local markets, fuel client referrals and take advantage of the look-alike/act-alike competitive environment.
+Where others see futility, there are unprecedented opportunities for growth.
+Here’s how to change the culture of your financial services business to stand out, create demand and client loyalty in your local markets, fuel marketplace advocacy and take advantage of the look-alike/act-alike competitive environment.

 The Harley-Davidson Turn-Around Story | Why You Must Differentiate Your Product & Create An Experience That Wows